finlay/maurer-cartan/README.md

-# Experiments in understand the Maurer-Cartan form
+## Experiments with the Maurer-Cartan form